 Helicopters are also evolving.
 “X2” technology, being developed by Sikorsky, and the V-280 Valor with “tilt-rotor” design, which is being pushed by Bell, are both examples of helicopters trying to overcome helicopter‘s intrinsic shortcomings, such as limited top speed.

 The speed of a helicopter is limited by the way it flies.
 Airplanes achieve lift by air passing over the aerofoil shape of its wing.
 A helicopter, which depends on its blades that work like a revolving wing, encounter problems in forward-flight since airflow over the blade advancing into the oncoming air is greater than over the blade that is retreating.
-The result is an uneven amount of lift, which is compensated by adjusting the angle of the rotating blades in order to obtain an equal amount of lift on both sides.
+The result is an uneven amount of lift, which is compensated by adjusting the angle of the rotating blades to obtain an equal amount of lift on both sides.

 Once speeds exceed about 174 mph, the increasing angle of the retreating blade will result in a “stall“, producing no lift at all, which could cause thehelicopter to vibrate and flip over.
 A tilt-rotor would resolve this problem with counter-rotating rotors mounted on wings, which would transform a helicopter into an airplane for faster forward flight, by tilting the rotors forward, and then back to land and take-off vertically by pointing the rotors upwards.